0xabdulkhaliq/knight-travails/README.md

 > [!NOTE]
 > If you prefer not to install it locally, you can also access the [live demo](https://knight-travails.vercel.app/) version

-To set up the BST Application locally, follow these steps:
+To set up the Knight Travails Application locally, follow these steps:

 1. Clone the GitHub repository to your local machine: